champ-hub/carm-paraver/README.md

 ```

 After this step Paraver can be launched, and the option to launch CARM from a Paraver timeline should be available.

+Keep in mind the CARM GUI needs CARM results from the CARM Tool in order to plot Paraver timestamps, this repository includes some example CARM results sourced from the [MareNostrum 5](https://www.bsc.es/supportkc/docs/MareNostrum5/overview/) supercomputer in the carm_results folder.
+To add more CARM results simply add the output xxx_roofline.csv files from the CARM Tool to the carm_results folder.

 To use the CARM interface, a Paraver/Extrae trace is needed which was instrumented with Intel FP and memory counters such as: